 There are even clinical trials in place to specifically investigate the use of CBD for pets and their unique issues.
 Researcher Dr. Stephanie McGrath is assessing the efficacy of CBD in treating canine epilepsy.

 McGrath is also undertaking a study to assess the efficacy of CBD in treating canine osteoarthritis.
-Here, each dog will receive a placebo or CBD oil for 6 weeks.
+Here, each dog will receive a placebo or CBD oil for six weeks.

-Then they will receive the opposite for the subsequent 6 weeks.
-According to the Cannabist, the stakes are high for the epilepsy study, particularly as about 30 percent of dogs on conventional anti-seizure therapies continue to have uncontrolled seizures, or debilitating side effects, and some have to be euthanized.
+Then they will receive the opposite for the subsequent six weeks.
+According to The Cannabist, the stakes are high for the epilepsy study, particularly as about 30 percent of dogs on conventional anti-seizure therapies continue to have uncontrolled seizures or debilitating side effects, and some have to be euthanized.

-“It’s imperative, really, that we find a drug or drugs that are able to control seizures in dogs — and humans, for that matter,” McGrath told the Cannabist.
+“It’s imperative that we find a drug or drugs that can control seizures in dogs — and humans, for that matter,” McGrath told the Cannabist.

 Why CBD May Work For Pets